tommycwu/okta-go-inline-hook/README.md

 # okta-go-inline-hook

-This is a sample okta inline saml hook written in golang.  https://developer.okta.com/docs/concepts/inline-hooks/.
+This is a sample okta inline saml hook written in golang as a aws lambda function.  https://developer.okta.com/docs/concepts/inline-hooks/.

 1) You will need an okta org.  https://developer.okta.com/signup/